microsoft/Quantum/samples/algorithms/sudoku-grover/README.md

-The graph coloring code is based on the [Graph Coloring Kata](https://github.com/microsoft/QuantumKatas/tree/master/GraphColoring) with changes to allow for varying QuBits per color and constraints on Vertex colors based on initial colors when you start.
+The graph coloring code is based on the [Graph Coloring Kata](https://github.com/microsoft/QuantumKatas/tree/master/GraphColoring) with the following changes

+- allow for varying QuBits per color
+- constraints on Vertex colors based on initial colors when you start
+- for 9x9 puzzles, 4 bits per color are used but the colors in the solution can only be 0 to 8

 ## Prerequisites ##